EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /brush forest,
-    /brush forest,"Forest brush, creates a forest in the area" Permissions,"worldedit.brush.forest"
+    Description,"Forest brush, creates a forest in the area" Permissions,"worldedit.brush.forest"
     Usage,"/brush forest <shape> [radius] [density] <type>"
        <shape>,"The shape of the region"